filsinger/p4.el/README.rst

 License
 -------
-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+This program is free software; you can redistribute it and/or modify it under the terms of the `GNU General Public License`_ as published by the `Free Software Foundation`_; either version 2 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but